BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher.md

 ## Installation

-To install the PDMPublisher add-in, you have two options:
+To install the PDMPublisher, you have two options:

 1. [Using PDMDeploy](/src/updateaddinswithcdpdm.html):
    You can use [PDMDeploy](/src/cdpdm.html) to install the add-in directly from the cloud.
 This is the recommended method.